microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-5/solution.md

 ![image](./img/repl2.png)

-In the *Basics* page select the previousley created Azure Migrate Replication appliance and specify the Guest Credentials and click next:
+In the *Basics* page select the previously created Azure Migrate Replication appliance and specify the Guest Credentials and click next:

 ![image](./img/repl3_1.png)